IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Prerequisites

 - Ensure Intent Architect has been [installed](xref:getting-started.get-the-application).
-- The latest [Microsoft Visual Studio for Windows/Mac](https://visualstudio.microsoft.com/), [JetBrains Rider](https://www.jetbrains.com/rider/download/), or any other IDE capable of working with .NET Core projects.
+- The latest [Microsoft Visual Studio for Windows/Mac](https://visualstudio.microsoft.com/), [JetBrains Rider](https://www.jetbrains.com/rider/download/), or any other IDE capable of working with .NET projects.

 ## Create a new Application